wackbyte/rust-toolchain/README.md

 This Action installs a Rust toolchain using rustup.
 It is designed to be easy to use with good defaults.

-It is a fork of [dtolnay/rust-toolchain] with a greater focus on stability\* and ease of use at the cost of one-line usage.
-It also intends to expressly support all of GitHub, Gitea, and Forgejo Actions.
+## Project information

-\*The project is currently in an unstable development phase and will remain so until the first version releases.
+This project is a fork of [dtolnay/rust-toolchain] with a greater focus on stability and ease of use at the cost of one-line usage.
+It intends to expressly support all of GitHub, Gitea, and Forgejo Actions.

 [dtolnay/rust-toolchain]: https://github.com/dtolnay/rust-toolchain

-## Available remotes
+### Available mirrors

 This repository is mirrored on a few different remotes: